 David Kennedy, founder of Binary Defense and TrustedSec, is the keynote speaker.
 Kennedy has made guest appearances on Fox News, CNN and other high-profile media outlets.
 He is the founder of DerbyCon, a large-scale security conference in Louisville, Kentucky.

 When: Friday, Oct.
 15, 2021

 For more information, contact Brian Jaynes, Associate Director for Professional Education, Informatics+.

-About NKU: Founded in 1968, we are a growing metropolitan university of more than 14,000 students served by more than 2,000 faculty and staff on a thriving suburban campus near Cincinnati.
-Located in the quiet suburb of Highland Heights, Kentucky—just seven miles southeast of Cincinnati—we have become a leader in Greater Cincinnati and Kentucky by providing a private school education for a fraction of the cost.
-While we are one of the fastest growing universities in Kentucky, our professors still know our students' names.
+About NKU: Founded in 1968, NKU is an entrepreneurial state university of over 16,000 students served by more than 2,000 faculty and staff on a thriving suburban campus nestled between Highland Heights, Kentucky and bustling downtown Cincinnati.
+We are a regionally engaged university committed to empowering our students to have fulfilling careers and meaningful lives.
+While we are one of the fastest-growing universities in Kentucky, our professors still know our students' names.
 For more information, visit nku.edu.